walterrowe/magick-frames/README.md

 - Install the [ImageMagick](https://imagemagick.org/) software package on your system (e.g. `brew install imagemagick`)
 - Edit [frame_it](frame_it) shell script to set default label text (`label1`, `label2`) and logo file (`watermark`)
 - Copy the edited [frame_it](frame_it) shell script into your system's /usr/local/bin folder
-- (macOS) Open [frame_it.applescript](frame_it.applescript), and save as a Droplet named after one of the styles in the `optionsList` property list.
+- (macOS) Open [logo_white_pic.applescript](logo_white_pic.applescript), and save as a Droplet named after one of the styles in the `optionsList` property list.

 # Creating The AppleScript Droplet

-The AppleScript script has been updated to make it even easier.
-The script has a predefined list of named styles in a property called  `optionsList`.
-Save the script as an app with one of the predefined style names and images will be decorated with the options associated with that named style.
+The AppleScript script is distributed as "[logo_white_pic.applescript](logo_white_pic.applescript)".
+This is one of the predefined styles.
+The script has a list of predefined styles in a property called  `optionsList`.
+Save the script as an app with one of the predefined style names, and images will be decorated with the options associated with that named style.
+Save with different predefined names to have multiple droplets available.

-1. Open frame_it.applescript script in the macOS AppleScript Editor
+1. Open [logo_white_pic.applescript](logo_white_pic.applescript) script in the macOS AppleScript Editor
 1. Look at the `optionsList` property of predefined styles and their associated options
 1. Use File > Export, choose type Application, and save a Droplet as each of your desired style names

+Save the script as an app with one of predefined style names and you get a macOS Droplet, a click-able app that opens a file chooser, and an app that can be opened by image editing software for each file that is exported.

 If you feel comfortable with AppleScript Script Editor, you can add your own custom styles to the style list.
-Carefully follow the instructions inside the script.
-Save the script as an app with your custom style name(s) and you will get the same behavior for your custom styles as you get with the predefined styles distributed with the package.
+Carefully follow the instructions inside the script above the style list.
+Save the script as an app with your custom style name(s) and you will get the same behavior for your custom styles as you get with the predefined styles distributed in the script.

-Save the script as an app with one of predefined style names and you get a macOS Droplet, a click-able app that opens a file chooser, and an app that can be opened by image editing software for each file that is exported.

 ## Predefined Styles